Add a warning to inform that target version is reset while moving an issue to another project

 (Had I noticed, I would have first made the versions shared with version b and then make the move).

-#3 Updated by Nigel Jones almost 10 years ago
+#3 Updated by Nigel Jones over 11 years ago

 It isn't obvious that Target Version will be blanked out when an issue is moved between projects so a warning would be appreciated.